 “Interesting,” said the Reichsmagister from a nearby console.
 “I’ve noticed the ship’s energy signature.
 Its systems seem to be still running.
 Imagine that.
 After 900 years.
 They sure don’t make them like they used to.”

 “Yes.
-A worthy prize,” gloated the Admiral from his perch above all the others on the bridge.
+A worthy prize,” gloated the Admiral returning to his perch above all the others on the bridge.

 “Bah.
 It’s probably an automated distress signal.
-It’s probably motion sensitive, set to start if the ship is disturbed.
+It would be motion sensitive, set to start if the ship were disturbed.
 You are all as nervous as my maiden aunt.
 Herr Kell.
 How long until we get the ship into our cargo bay?”

 “Four hours, mein Herr.”